rakutentech/dotfiles-boshrelease/README.md

 You can also check `jobs/shrc/spec` to tune properties as you like.

 # What if I want to add some more bash sugar?
-A property `shrc.extra_commands` are provided for you to inject your own commands easily.
-The value of `extra_commands` will be executed after `.shrc`.
+You can inject your own startup commands using `shrc.extra_commands` (all VMs) and `shrc.extra_role_commands` (role based commands).
+The executing order is `dotfiles/shrc` -> `extra_commands` -> `extra_role_commands`.

-On the other hand, you can also just fork and modify this project, then use bosh to create, upload and deploy your own release.
+On the other hand, you can just fork and modify this project, then use bosh to create, upload and deploy your own release.

 # BIG NOTES
-1. It is known that if you modify `shrc.extra_commands` (although this should not happen frequently), all jobs those have `shrc` installed will be re-deployed since the templated files are changed.
-Considering that it is common to have `shrc` installed on ALL jobs, this will trigger re-deploy on ALL jobs, and sometimes it is known to be a pain in the ass.
+1. Bosh will re-dploy a VM if any of the templated files within it are changed.
+Since usually `dotfiles` are installed on every VMs, changing shrc properties (this should happen very rarely though) triggers not-desirable pain-in-the-ass *FULL re-deployment*.
+Be cautious to change shrc properties on production.
+2. Changing `shrc.extra_role_commands` also triggers *FULL re-deployment* of all `shrc` machines because `shrc` dumps properties (It's useful for inspecting what properties are passed to the VM).
+You can choose to disable `shrc.enable_properties_dump` to avoid full re-deployment but lose some convenience.
-2. `shrc` is bound to `root`, `vcap` and `bosh_$TEMP` account.
+3. `shrc` is bound to `root`, `vcap` and `bosh_$TEMP` account.
 Means that when you su to `root`, `extra_commands` will be executed automatically with root priviledge.
 The extra commands are executed with `set -eu` for your flight safety.
 Don't shoot your feet.

 # What is done by default
 1. inputrc: